The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 RAZ MobilityOverview:Overview

 The RAZ Memory Cell Phone is about as simple as it gets, making it an excellent choice for those with dementia.
-While many of the phones on our list have features that make them a good fit for seniors with dementia, the RAZ Memory Cell Phone is specifically designed for this demographic.
-That said, the RAZ Memory Cell Phone starts at $349 (about $50 more than the GrandPad), so you’ll need to make sure that it fits your budget.
+Many of the phones on our list have features that make them a good fit for seniors with dementia, but the RAZ Memory Cell Phone is specifically designed for this demographic.
+That said, the RAZ Memory Cell Phone starts at $349 (about $50 more than the GrandPad), so you’ll need to make sure it fits your budget.

 The phone has only one screen featuring contacts and an emergency button to call 911.
 I could add photos to each contact, which were then displayed next to the person’s name on the large screen.
 This makes it as easy as possible for the user to identify whom they want to call, whether it’s a caregiver, loved one, or emergency services.
 All I had to do was press the picture of the person I wanted to call, and the call was placed!